 It includes an SPF 30 facial moisturizer, an SPF 30 sport spray, an SPF 30 lip balm, and an after-sun lotion, and best of all, it all comes in this cute little travel pouch that I can put inside my beach bag so it’s easy to find and keeps it from getting sandy.

 Using pouches like this inside my bags is how I stay organized, as I generally carry a large tote or shoulder bag.
 I used to throw everything willy-nilly into my beach bag or daily tote, and now I can find things much more easily, and it looks neater inside as well.

 One of my favorite travel accessories is a laundry bag set by Flight 001.
-I can’t seem to find the set I have — it is one small bag (I use it for underwear) and one larger bag (I use it for everything else that gets soiled as I’m traveling) — but you can purchase the larger bag at Shopbop.
-There’s also this set that includes the larger bag and smaller bag that I have, plus two shoe bags.
+I can’t seem to find the set I have — it is one small bag (I use it for underwear) and one larger bag (I use it for everything else that gets soiled as I’m traveling).
+You can check out what laundry bags are available from Flight 001 here.

 I didn’t get a picture, but I also have a jewelry organizer that is like 10 years old, and I can’t find anything like it to link to.
 But I do like to keep my jewelry separate.
 I use little felt pouches to keep the nicer pieces from getting scratched.

 Finally, I always pack my travel hair dryer and my curling wand.
 The curling wand was only necessary because I was shooting outfits on this trip.
 Otherwise, I would have probably left it behind, considering how casual our venue was.
 But I learned long ago never to leave home without my hair dryer.

 Not only have I had hotel hair dryers flake out on me at the worst possible times, but I’m used to how quickly and efficiently my T3 dryer works, so I got the travel size to help conserve space in my suitcase.